clojurewerkz/langohr.docs/articles/error_handling.md

 every 5 seconds.
 Currently there is no limit on the number of reconnection attempts.

 To completely disable automatic connection recovery, pass `:automatically-recover` as `false` `langohr.core/connect`.
-To only disable topology
+To only disable topology recovery, pass `:automatically-recover-topology` as `false`.
+Then Langohr will only recover connections and channels.

 ### Automatic Recovery